Robert Graham, M.D. — Chairman

-Kirsten Sloan is vice president for policy at the American Cancer Society Cancer Action Network.
+Kirsten Sloan is senior policy director at the American Cancer Society Cancer Action Network.
 She leads ACS CAN ‘s policy work in support of the organization ‘s extensive federal, state and local advocacy agendas.
 In addition, she manages a team of senior policy principals and analysts with a focus on access to care, emerging science, and prevention.
-Kirsten came to ACS CAN from the National Partnership for Women & Families, where as a vice president she helped manage the organization ‘s health policy portfolio.
-Before working for the National Partnership, she was director of federal health issues for AARP, where she led advocacy efforts around Medicare and health care.
+Kirsten came to ACS CAN from the National Partnership for Women & Families, where she served as the vice president and helped manage the organization ‘s health policy portfolio.
+Before working for the National Partnership, she was director of federal health issues for AARP, leading advocacy efforts around Medicare and health care.
 Kirsten is a graduate of the University of Washington in Seattle.

 Sarah J. Dash — President and CEO

 Sarah J. Dash is the president and CEO of the Alliance for Health Policy.
 She joined the Alliance in April 2014 as vice president for Policy.
 Prior to joining the Alliance, she was a member of the research faculty at the Georgetown University Health Policy Institute in the Center on Health Insurance Reforms.
 She has also served as a senior health policy aide on Capitol Hill.
 She received her Master in Public Health degree from Yale University and a Bachelor of Science degree from MIT.

 Hon.
 Roy Blunt

 Sen. Roy Blunt, R-Mo., serves on the Senate Appropriations Committee; the Senate Commerce, Science and Transportation Committee; the Senate Select Committee on Intelligence; and the Senate Rules Committee.
 He also serves as the chairman of the Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies, and Chairman of the Commerce Subcommittee on Aviation.

 Hon.
 Benjamin Cardin